asokratis/python-currency-anywhere/README.md

 #### I am getting the following error: API request volume has been reached.
 How is that possible?

 > [Each plan](https://fixer.io/product) has a quota of how many API calls you can do per month.
 At the moment of this writing, free accounts are allowed to make up to a thousand API calls per month.
 Some of the reasons where your API limit has reached could be due to calling our script too often or requesting a long date range within our script.
-Did you know that requesting rates between 2018-03-01 to 2018-03-10 costs ten API calls even when you run this script only once?
-One way to save the number of API calls you do per month is by [storing the data you frequently use in a flat file](README.md#do-you-have-the-option-for-saving-my-csv-output-into-a-flatfile) which can be later used as a source by storing it into a data lake/database/spreadsheet.
+Did you know that requesting rates between 2018-03-01 to 2018-03-10 costs ten API calls even when you run this script only once? **We do our best on archiving every API call you do into an SQLite database so you do not get charged again.** We recommend you to turn off flag parameter **legacy_user** at the cost of accuracy so all your data is cached by default only once per date by EUR as the base currency.
+Otherwise, there will be one API call for every base currency requested for that date.

 #### I am a free user in Fixer.
 I do not have access to the Conversion Endpoint.
 Can I use your script to do that?